 This post may contain affiliate links.
 That means if you click and buy, I may receive a small commission (at zero cost to you).
 As an Amazon Associate I earn from qualifying purchases.

 I have read Matthew Hussey’s book Get the Guy multiple times.
-He drills in setting relationship standards.
-I’ve always been able to set them, but sometimes I let them slide when I meet certain guys.
+He drills into setting relationship standards.
+I’ve always been able to set them, but sometimes I let them slide when I met certain guys.
 And that’s a problem.
 The standards are in place to protect you from getting anything less than what you deserve (I always ended up with a broken heart when I lowered my standards).

 We all have different things we expect from a relationship and things we look for in our counterparts.
-However, these are 5 Must Have relationship standards that you should be setting before dating anyone:
+However, I have my list of 5 must have relationship standards that I think you should be setting before dating anyone.

 The number one requirement I have when a guy asks me out, is that he has to do just that: take me out.
 This has nothing to do with making someone spend money on your or getting a free meal (I don’t always like to go to dinner on a date).
 It has everything to do with seeing how the guy you just met is as a person.